 Lake Providence is a very small town located in the state of Louisiana.
 With a population of 3,715 people and three constituent neighborhoods, Lake Providence is the 104th largest community in Louisiana.

-Unlike some towns, Lake Providence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lake Providence are a mix of both white- and blue-collar jobs.
+Lake Providence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lake Providence is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lake Providence who work in personal care services (14.37%), management occupations (9.97%), and law enforcement and fire fighting (8.45%).
+There are especially a lot of people living in Lake Providence who work in personal care services (17.67%), management occupations (11.17%), and law enforcement and fire fighting (8.42%).

 Being a small town, Lake Providence does not have a public transit system used by locals to get to and from work.

-Lake Providence is a somewhat ethnically-diverse town.
+Lake Providence is a very ethnically-diverse town.
 The people who call Lake Providence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Providence residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lake Providence include German, African, Irish, and English.
+Important ancestries of people in Lake Providence include German, Irish, African, and English.

 The most common language spoken in Lake Providence is English.
-Other important languages spoken here include French and Portuguese.
+Other important languages spoken here include Spanish and Portuguese.